xraf32/nophone/README.md

 </p></details>

 <details><summary>2.
 OPSEC and privacy, ultimately freedom</summary><p>
-  A loose piece of information is worthless for the higher slaves trying to scam, tax, censor, harm or control the lower slave.
-The phone ties together all the data the slave generates there to its identity and location, which makes it a goldmine to the higher slaves.
-The more the lower slave replaces its phone with devices under its full control in its daily routine, the more the lower slave turns the goldmine into a garbage dump.
+  A loose piece of information is worthless for the people trying to scam, tax, censor, harm or control you.
+Your phone ties together all the data you generate there to your identity and location, which makes it a goldmine to the those people.
+The more you replace your phone with devices under your full control in your daily routine, the more the you turn that goldmine into a garbage dump.

 </p></details>

 </p></details>

 <details><summary>3. flexibility, ultimately peace</summary><p>
-  The lower slave decides how his devices work, not a higher slave worried about ad revenue and whatnot.
+  You decide how your devices work, not somebody worried about ad revenue and whatnot.

 </p></details>